-Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-You pay \$200 per trip, each way for Medicare- covered ground ambulance services.
+What you must pay when Services that are covered for you you get these services Ambulance services You pay \$200 per trip, each way for Medicare-Covered ambulance services, whether for an emergency or nonemergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

+covered ground ambulance services.

 You pay 20% coinsurance per trip, each way for Medicare-covered air ambulance services.

-Although most providers collect the applicable cost-sharing at the time of service, this may not occur for ambulance services.
+Although most providers collect the applicable costsharing at the time of service, this may not occur for ambulance services.

 You may receive a bill for the entire cost of the ambulance service.
-If this occurs, simply submit your bill to: Blue Shield 65 Plus Customer Care P.O.
-Box 927 Woodland Hills, CA 91365-9856.
+If this occurs, simply submit your bill to:

+Blue Shield 65 Plus Customer Service P.O.
+Box 927 Woodland Hills, CA 91365-9856

 Blue Shield will reimburse you for the cost of the covered services, less the applicable cost-sharing.
 You will receive a separate bill from the provider for the applicable cost-sharing.

-Annual physical exam
+Annual physical exam\